 6. Start freezing and storing meals now.

 Need to figure out how to save money on food fast?
 Say hello to freezer meals.
 There are a ton of freezer meal recipes online.
 Look them up!
-You can set aside a Saturday to make several freezer meals and then reap the benefits later on down the road.
+You can set aside a Saturday to make a bunch of freezer meals and then reap the benefits later on down the road.
 Not only will you save money, but you’ll also save time.
 Can’t beat that!

 “Cook big meals and divide leftovers into portions and freeze them.
-Freeze as much as you can from your shopping.
-Nothing beats already having it.” —Anthony R.
+Freeze as much as you can from your shopping.” — Anthony R.

 7. Pay with cash.